 - Improve communication with your husband.

 These are essential tips that fortify the marital bond.
-Remember not to act reckless.
+Remember not to act recklessly.
 Control your emotions.
 And if there’s no reason to have doubts, so then there’s no reason not to trust him.